JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/CONFIG.inf%20Modifications.png)

-10. `secedit /import /cfg {FILENAME1}.inf /db {FILENAME2}.sdb` from the compromised Windows machine to import our modified information (.inf) file containing the new security configuration for our compromised machine into a security database (.sdb) file, which will store our modified security configuration
+10. `secedit /import /cfg <FILENAME1>.inf /db <FILENAME2>.sdb` from the compromised Windows machine to import our modified information (.inf) file containing the new security configuration for our compromised machine into a security database (.sdb) file, which will store our modified security configuration
 ```PowerShell
 PS C:\> secedit /import /cfg config.inf /db config.sdb
 ```
-11. `secedit /configure /db {FILENAME2}.sdb /cfg {FILENAME1}.inf` from the compromised Windows machine to override and configure their new security settings using the security database (.sdb) file we created, along with our modified information (.inf) file containing the compromised machine's modified security configuration, which ended up successfully executing
+11. `secedit /configure /db <FILENAME2>.sdb /cfg <FILENAME1>.inf` from the compromised Windows machine to override and configure their new security settings using the security database (.sdb) file we created, along with our modified information (.inf) file containing the compromised machine's modified security configuration, which ended up successfully executing
 ```PowerShell
 PS C:\> secedit /configure /db config.sdb /cfg config.inf

 The task has completed successfully.
 See log %windir%\security\logs\scesrv.log for detail info.
 ```
-12. `Set-PSSessionConfiguration -Name Microsoft.PowerShell -showSecurityDescriptorUI`
+12. `Set-PSSessionConfiguration -Name Microsoft.PowerShell -showSecurityDescriptorUI` to display a graphical UI that'll allow us to modify the properties of the default session configuration for PowerShell remoting, which we'll do by add our target user (thmuser2) to the list of users who can remotely access PowerShell and assign them full privileges to allow them to not only access PowerShell but execute PowerShell commands as well
 ```PowerShell
 PS C:\> Set-PSSessionConfiguration -Name Microsoft.PowerShell -showSecurityDescriptorUI
 WARNING: Set-PSSessionConfiguration may need to restart the WinRM service if a configuration using this name